 In our society communication processes are vivid and narrative.
 This opens up new opportunities to transfer knowledge.
 We produce documentary films for cinema, interactive web media, and other audio/visual formats.

 Our work values and promotes collaboration with scientists from every field of research.
 It is process-based and participatory.
-By doing so, we take the complexity of scientific work in account and provide new perspectives based on our cultural-scientific know-how.
+We are focused on long-term projects, to show new perspectives and angles on scientific work.
+With the ambition to reach a broad audience, our films are presented at international festivals.

 We always look forward to new project ideas, send us an email to: email@example.com